 Contemporary telecommunications companies are required to engender a set of voice, broadband and data services using wireless and wired infrastructure of networks, services, computers, cables and satellites.
 The internet, orbiting satellites, fibre optics and many associated electronics are deployed by telecom companies to deliver seamless communication channels.

-When the telecom companies render subscription-based services, a new set of challenges arise.
+When telecom companies render subscription-based services, a new set of challenges arise.
 When a customer subscribes to a product, the Telecom companies will capture the order in their CRM system and then execute the fulfilment of the Product via their Order Management System.
-This is ideally automated, but sometimes requires physical deployment of equipment.
+This is ideally automated, but sometimes requires the physical deployment of equipment.
 Telecom companies typically make use of a series of internally developed manual processes and tools to provide the Customer access to their Service Reporting.
 This is not only costly, but also prone to human errors and demands ongoing support.

 - Service reporting is an expensive enterprise; it requires telecom companies to invest in exorbitant reporting tools that are also costly to implement and maintain.

-- Service reporting is a manual process which requires the Telecom companies to manually provision the reporting portal for the customer, create customer user accounts, map services to network resources, services to products.
+- Service reporting is a manual process that requires the Telecom companies to manually provision the reporting portal for the customer, create customer user accounts, map services to network resources, services to products.
 It also increases the possibility of errors while the data is re-entered and updated continuously.

 - Reporting tools are limited in functionality as they don’t provide the end customer with self-service reporting capability, which leads to extra support costs for the telecom companies.